bablukpik/mongodb_guide/README.md

 - The database (`mongo_db`) will only appear in `show dbs` after it contains at least one document.
 - The root user is created in the `admin` database.
 You can create additional users as needed.
 - To reset credentials, you must remove the data volume: `docker compose down -v` and then `docker compose up -d`.

+## 6. Contribution Guidelines

+_Contributions are welcome!
+Please open an issue or submit a pull request._

+## 7. License

+_Add your license here (e.g., MIT, Apache 2.0, etc.)._

+## 8. Contact/Support

+_For questions or support, please contact bablukpik@gmail.com or open an issue in this repository._